 There’s a ridiculously big army barracks up the road going towards the west of the island – put your camera away here!

-There are signs warning you that entry and photos are forbidden and we never much fancy putting them to the test by continuing in snap happy ways.
+There are signs warning you that entry and photos are forbidden.
+And we never much fancy putting them to the test by continuing in snap happy ways.

-Even if you don’t want to venture too far, a little bit of height is still completely rewarding as you see the island from so many angles.
+Even if you don’t want to venture too far, just a little bit of height is still completely rewarding as you see the island from so many angles.

 2. Explore The Side Streets Of Kastellorizo Town